Azure/azure-cli/doc/extensions/README.md

 - [Publishing](publishing.md) - How to publish an extension

+- [Summary Guidelines](extension_summary_guidelines.md) - Summary guidelines for extensions to be published

 - [Extension Metadata](metadata.md) - How to add additional extension metadata

 - [FAQ](faq.md) - Commonly asked questions